khjoen/perf-tester/README.md

 Unfortunately, in some cases, the clock counter increments stops if interrupts are disabled.
 On some Arduino board interrupts are disabled when several events occur: applications that call the cli(), noInterrupts() when time critical tasks are performed or even when millis() and micros() are called, interrupts are disabled for a short period to read the value of the counter without it being updated while the reading is performed.

 ### The need
-The initial need for a project like perf-tester was to get performance timings on a library that could not be timed accurately because of a portion of its code disables interrupts for a period of time in its processing.
-Another stategy is to get compile and output assembly code and add up all the command according to the number of processor cycles they take, calculate the time for one cycle and multiply it by the number of cycles counted.
+The initial need for a project like perf-tester was to get performance timings on a library that could not be timed accurately because of a portion of its code disables interrupts for a period of time during its processing.
+Another stategy is to compile and get assembly code to add up all the command according to the number of processor cycles they take, calculate the time for one cycle and multiply it by the number of cycles counted.
 This stategy is valid but in some case can be laborious when the code is very large.
 To get timing data, we can also use an emperical stategy to time execution of this kind of programs.
 The stategy used in this sketch is to take the timing from another source.

 ### The setup
-The sketch perf-tester is meant to be used on an Arduino board (A1) that will act as a timer by receiving external interrupts from the Arduino (A2) performing the execution of the code being timed.
+The sketch perf-tester is meant to be used on an Arduino board (A1) that will act as a timer by receiving external interrupts to give start and stop instructions from another Arduino (A2) performing the execution of the code being timed.
 In our serie of tests A2 will be running the differents portion of code to be timed and it will set some pin HIGH just before the tests start and and another pin HIGH right after they end.
 When the pins will transition from LOW to HIGH, interrupts will be triggered and interrupt service routines (ISR) on A1 will read the time using micros() as close to its trigger as possible.

 ### blank-test.ino
 Lets take the blank-test sketch as a basic example.
-This example is useful because it gives an idea of the time required for timer board to read the signals one right after the other and it will give us an idea of the overhead of a no-op program.
-The board on the left is A2, the one running the test and sending start timer signal by pulling the pin 11 to HIGH and a stop signal through pin 9 by pulling it to HIGH also.
+This example is useful because it gives an idea of the time required for timer board to read the signals one right after the other and it will give us an idea of the overhead of a empty program.
+The photo below shows A2 on the left, the one running the test and sending start timer signal by pulling the pin 11 to HIGH and a stop signal through pin 9 by pulling it to HIGH also.
 The other board on the right is A1, the one performing the timing by receiving the signals and calling the ISR accordingly.
 It also displays the timing calculation on the serial console.

 ![2 Arduinos and a breadboard](images/pic1.JPG?raw=true "Title")